This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Set in a flat valley, there are mountain ranges in all directions and swaths of saguaro cactus – a symbol of the American Southwest.
 Tucson offers a laid-back atmosphere and authentic Southwestern experiences.

-It’s like a big little city with freedom to roam or unplug and relax and recharge.
-From downtown to the mountains, you can free yourself in Tucson!
+It’s like a big little city with the freedom to roam or unplug and relax and recharge, or paint the town red if you want to.
+From the lively downtown atmosphere to the tranquil mountains, you can free yourself in Tucson!

-Be carful in Tucson though, once you immerse yourself in this outdoor mecca, you may never want to leave.
+Be careful in Tucson, once you immerse yourself in this outdoor mecca, you may never want to leave.
 I know I’ll be back again with all the family.

-Below are my tips on what to do, where to eat, where to stay, and all the fun things to do in Tucson AZ (with or even without kids!)
+Below are my tips on what to do in Tucson, including where to eat, where to stay, and all the fun things to do in Tucson AZ (with or without kids!)

 I’m a taco fan, and from my research on places to eat in Tucson, one taco place that kept showing up with good reviews online was BOCA Tacos.